 A pudgy pie?
 What’s that, you might be asking?

 A pudgy pie is a backwoods favorite, but if you’re not a regular camper, then there’s no reason you would know the delights of this delicious campfire sandwich.
 Pudgy pies are basic, but they are made for camping.
-All you need is a pudgy pie maker or a campfire pie iron, a few pieces of bread, and some sweet or savory fillings.
+All you need is a campfire pie iron, a few pieces of bread, and some sweet or savory fillings.